-The abstract class SourceVisitor is a wrapper around TreePathScanner for performing type-checking using the annotation processing API and the Annotated\Type classes.
-To extend SourceVisitor, override the appropriate visit\ method from TreeScanner (these methods have specific tree nodes for parameters, i.e., visitAssignment has an argument of type AssignmentTree).
+The class BaseTypeVisitor is a wrapper around TreePathScanner for performing type-checking using the annotation processing API and the AnnotatedType classes.
+To extend BaseTypeVisitor, override the appropriate visit method from TreeScanner (these methods have specific tree nodes for parameters, i.e., visitAssignment has an argument of type AssignmentTree).
 The protected member AnnotatedTypeFactory factory can be used to create AnnotatedTypeMirrors for querying the annotations on/in a tree node.